bitjson/bch-functions/readme.md

 #### Function Identifier

-A function identifier – the function's index in the [function table](#function-table) – is an integer greater than or equal to `0` and less than [Maximum Cumulative Depth](#maximum-cumulative-depth-max_cumulative_depth) (currently, `1000`).
+A function identifier – the function's key in the [function table](#function-table) – is a byte string of length `0` to `7` (inclusive).

-#### Maximum Cumulative Depth (`MAX_CUMULATIVE_DEPTH`)
+#### Maximum Memory Slots (`MAX_MEMORY_SLOTS`)

-The existing cumulative stack and altstack depth limit (A.K.A. `MAX_STACK_SIZE`; 1000 items) is modified to incorporate `Defined Function Count`: the sum of stack depth, alternate stack depth, and `Defined Function Count` must be less than `1000`.
+The existing cumulative stack and altstack depth limit (A.K.A. `MAX_STACK_SIZE`; 1000 items) is modified to incorporate `Defined Function Count`: the sum of stack depth, alternate stack depth, and `Defined Function Count` must be less than `Maximum Memory Slots`, set to `1000`.

 ##### Notice of Possible Future Expansion

 While unusual, it is possible to design pre-signed transactions, contract systems, and protocols which rely on the rejection of otherwise-valid transactions made invalid only by specifically exceeding one or more current VM limits.
 This proposal interprets such failure-reliant constructions as intentional – the constructions are designed to fail unless/until a possible future network upgrade in which such limits are increased, e.g. upgrade-activation futures contracts.
-Contract authors are advised that future upgrades may raise VM limits by increasing [Maximum Cumulative Depth](#maximum-cumulative-depth-max_cumulative_depth), or otherwise.
+Contract authors are advised that future upgrades may raise VM limits by increasing [Maximum Memory Slots](#maximum-memory-slots-max_memory_slots), or otherwise.
 See [Limits CHIP Rationale: Inclusion of "Notice of Possible Future Expansion"](https://github.com/bitjson/bch-vm-limits/blob/master/rationale.md#inclusion-of-notice-of-possible-future-expansion).

 #### Reset Before Each Bytecode Evaluation